angr/claripy/native/README.md

 Provided via doxygen.
 Integrated with cmake.
-CMake create a make target used to build documentation.
+CMake custom configures `Doxyfile.in` then creates a make target used to build documentation.

 ## Static Analysis